Voluntary Conservation Tools

 ~Cindy Dohner, U.S. Fish and Wildlife Service Southeast Regional Director

 We need to work together to achieve our goal of self-sustaining populations of fish and wildlife for future generations.
 If you or someone you know would like to manage property to conserve wildlife and natural resources we’re here to help.
-Contact Mike Harris, our At-Risk Species Coordinator, if you have any questions.
+Contact Martha Keller, our At-Risk Species Coordinator, if you have any questions.

 Any landowner or land manager can follow voluntary guidelines to identify resource management options that benefit at-risk species on public or private lands.
 These guidelines can be used in formal conservation agreements that provide regulatory certainty, such as a Candidate Conservation Agreement with Assurances, Safe Harbor Agreement, or a Habitat Conservation Plan.